dso-devs/dso-devs.github.io/README.md

 ## Deployment

-Deployment is done by [GitHub Actions](https://github.com/dso-devs/dso-devs.github.io/actions).
 All code in the `main` branch is automatically deployed using [GitHub Actions](https://github.com/dso-devs/dso-devs.github.io/actions).